Rural Retreat 2018, #RR18, is going to be a fun, informative, and energizing weekend in Roanoke April 27-29.

 JAMES S. TURPIN AWARD

-- Presented to a person recognized for notably advancing the causes of rural Virginia Democrats.
-[1st year recipient: Gene Magruder]
+- Presented to a person recognized for notably advancing the causes of rural Virginia Democrats. [prior recipients: 1) Gene Magruder, 2) Lisa Hystad]

 - Jim’s held various political offices over the past 25 years, including Chair of Arlington County Democratic Committee, Vice Chair for Finance Democratic Party of Virginia in which capacity he lobbied for the establishment of a rural caucus that has finally come to fruition.
 Jim is co-founder and General Manager of Democracy Vineyards in Lovingston, VA.
-He serves as Immediate Past Chair of the Virginia Wine Council as well as Vice President of the Virginia Wineries Association.
-In addition, he serves on the Board of the Virginia Agribusiness Council as well as the Nelson County Chamber of Commerce.
+He currently serves as Executive Director of the Virginia Wine Council (past Chair).
+He has served as the Vice President of the Virginia Wineries Association, on the Board of the Virginia Agribusiness Council, and on the Nelson County Chamber of Commerce.

 HENRY W. TIELEMAN AWARD

-- Presented to a person recognized for their outstanding volunteer efforts on behalf of rural Virginia Democrats.
-[1st year recipient: Maggie Sacra]
+- Presented to a person recognized for their outstanding volunteer efforts on behalf of rural Virginia Democrats. [prior recipients: 1) Maggie Sacra, 2) Mary Lily Nuckols]

-- A resident of Riner, former Vice Chairman of the 9th Congressional District Democratic Committee, founder of Democracy Prevails PAC.
-Henry worked to get his citizenship and immediately ran for public office.
-He’s remained very active in Democratic politics ever since that time.
-He has two grown children, 4 grandchildren, and has been married to Fran for more than 50 years.
-He worked at Virginia Tech for 28 years and is a Professor Emeritus in Engineering (fluid mechanics, boundary layer meteorology, wind engineering, bluff body aerodynamics – known and highly respected throughout the United States in estimated peak wind loads and wind shearing).
+- A former Vice Chairman of the 9th Congressional District Democratic Committee, and founder of Democracy Prevails PAC, Henry lived in Riner until he passed away at home January 12th this year.
+Henry worked to obtain his citizenship and immediately ran for public office.
+He remained very active in Democratic politics ever since that time.
+He had two grown children, 4 grandchildren, and was married to Fran for more than 50 years.
+He worked at Virginia Tech for 28 years and was a Professor Emeritus in Engineering (fluid mechanics, boundary layer meteorology, wind engineering, bluff body aerodynamics – known and highly respected throughout the United States in estimated peak wind loads and wind shearing).
 Most of all: Henry worked tirelessly to further rural interest, and elect Democrats.

 ANNE BRIGHT HOLTON AWARD

-- Presented to a person recognized for their appreciation of diversity and the value to democracy involving all people in the process of government.
-[1st year recipient: Dr. William Ferguson ‘Fergie’ Reid]
+- Presented to a person recognized for their appreciation of diversity and the value to democracy involving all people in the process of government. [prior recipients: 1) Dr. William Ferguson ‘Fergie’ Reid, 2) Khizr Khan]

 - A native of Roanoke, and former Virginia Secretary of Education, Ann is also the wife of United States Senator and former Governor Tim Kaine and served as First Lady of Virginia from 2006 to 2010.
 Her father, Linwood Holton (from Big Stone Gap in southwest Virginia) was governor of Virginia from 1970–1974, and the first Republican to hold the office since Reconstruction (1865–1877), narrowly winning that race for governor in 1969 with a coalition that included a substantial number of African American and white working-class voters.
 As governor, he declared an end to Massive Resistance.
 In response to a federal court decision desegregating Richmond Public Schools, she and her siblings attended predominantly black schools near the Virginia Executive Mansion, contributing to her father’s efforts to make Virginia a model for race relations.